submarat/submarat.github.io/_posts/2018-06-04-Paper-Kafka-a-Distributed-Messaging-System-for-Log-Processing.md

 Efficient transfer - uses Linux/Unix sendFile() method for avoiding unnecessary kernel and system operations.

 - Is the broker stateless?
 What is the benefit?
 - What does CRC mean?
+Cyclic redundancy check
 - What is Avro and schema evolution?
 - What are the key components of Kafka?
 - What is Kafka good and not good for?